pgmorales76/gallery_of_horns/README.md

 How are we implementing it?
 > The `Gallery` component should pass props for the title, image and description to each `HornedBeast` component.
 You will find this information in the provided JSON file.

+Number and name of feature: Feature #1: Display Images

+Estimate of time needed to complete: 1 hour

+Start time:

+Finish time:

+Actual time needed to complete:

 ## Collaborators